 Applications delivery platform

-The application delivery platform ensures that applications are delivered reliably and that the load is balanced.
-It's usually used for network traffic management in data centers and cloud environments.
+The application delivery platform ensures that applications are delivered reliably, and the load is balanced.
+Usually, it's applied for network traffic management in data centers and cloud environments.

 DDoS protection

-DDoS targets network devices, flooding them with requests.
-As hardware devices are overloaded with an endless processing stream, they eventually crash, shutting the service down.
-This may disrupt network performance for its users.
+DDoS targets network devices, flooding them with a barrage of requests.
+As hardware devices are overloaded with an endless processing stream, they eventually crash, effectively shutting the service down.
+Depending on the target, this may disrupt network performance for its users.

 Transport Layer Security

 Although many standards exist, many organizations use TLS to secure network traffic between their web servers and browsers.
-TLS is a cryptographic protocol that scrambles sent data to make it unreadable in transit.
-The data is decrypted only after reaching its destination, as the process is repeated repeatedly.
+It's a cryptographic protocol that scrambles sent data to be unreadable while in transit.
+The data is decrypted only after reaching its destination as the process is repeated back and forth.

 Firewalls